 Mrs. B is my mother.
 I have called her Mrs. Day in the past because she sometimes reminds me of Doris Day.
 She is one person I bounce almost all emotional issues off of.
 Cook, grower, retired nurse, she has a lot of strengths I do not have.

 Boris.
 Ah Boris.
 A wealthy, fascinating, older playboy, Boris is my… well, I’m not sure how to describe him other than to say he is a very important person in my life.
 He my muse and silent supporter in writing.
 Quite matter of fact and determined to have his way, he carries a XS-214 double barrel ray gun and I think he might be a golf playing super spy.
 I could wax poetic about him and I do.
 He is an addiction I can’t live without and he means the world to me.
+And in 2018, just three days after his 55th birthday, I lost the dear man to cancer.
+Life will never be the same without him.

 Jules.
 Or Mrs. Austen.
 My first girl friend and best girl friend and longest friend.
 We’ve been friends since five years old when we were shy girls in Sunday School.
 She’s the practical one.
 The mother, the wife, the teacher.
 We live off our letters back and forth and I think we have become like Kate and Cecelia from the Patricia Wrede and Caroline Stevermer books.
 She blogs over at The Hallway Initiative